• Skip to main content

 If you don’t want your dessert to come out too dense, you can mix your applesauce with half a teaspoon of baking powder.

-• Perfect for: Pies, quick breads, muffins, brownies, dense cakes
+• Perfect for: quick breads, brownies, dense cakes

-Silken tofu does not fluff up like eggs and it can be very heavy.
-It can make your baked goods dense so it's best to use it for breads and brownies.
+Silken tofu does not fluff up like eggs, and it can be very heavy.
+It can make your baked goods dense so it's the best egg substitute for heavier desserts like brownies, breads, and dense cakes.

 Vinegar and baking soda is best used for desserts like cakes that need to rise or get light and fluffy.
 Combined together, vinegar and baking soda produces a chemical reaction that can make baked goods light, airy, and is perfect for natural leavening.